google/docsy/userguide/content/en/docs/Updating/Convert-site-to-module.md

 This creates two new files, `go.mod` for the module definitions and `go.sum` which holds the checksums for module verification.

 Next declare the Docsy theme module as a dependency for your site.
-You must also declare the submodule `dependencies` as a second dependency.
-This submodule pulls in both a workaround for a bug in Go’s module management and the dependencies `bootstrap` and `Font-Awesome`.

 ```
 hugo mod get github.com/google/docsy@v0.2.0
-hugo mod get github.com/google/docsy/dependencies@v0.2.0
 ```

-These commands add both the `docsy` theme module and the `dependencies` submodule to your definition file `go.mod`.
+These command adds the `docsy` theme module to your definition file `go.mod`.

 ### Update your config file